Should I Invest In A Metal Building Or Add On To My Current Building?

 Make It Wider

-Adding a lean-to is an extremely easy and cost-effective way to make the building bigger by adding width.
-The higher the roofline the wider the lean-to can be, and the more bays you can add.
+Adding a lean-to is an extremely easy and cost-effective way to make your commercial steel building bigger by adding width.

 A lean-to extends the roofline to the side and the original walls can either stay with the addition of doors or be removed to keep the space open.